Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/ADDITIONAL_INTEGRATIONS/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 Despite this success, a critical evaluation gap exists.
 While SeizureTransformer was trained on TUSZ's training set, no published evaluation exists using TUSZ's carefully designed, patient-disjoint held-out evaluation set.
 This 127.7-hour test set, containing 865 files from 43 patients with 469 seizures, was specifically created to enable valid performance assessment.
 Moreover, Temple University developed the NEDC (Neural Event Detection Competition) scoring software explicitly to match TUSZ's annotation philosophy, ensuring consistent evaluation standards.
 The absence of TUSZ evaluation is not unique to SeizureTransformer—it reflects a broader pattern where models trained on datasets are evaluated elsewhere, with results reported using varying scoring methodologies.

 The choice of scoring methodology profoundly impacts reported performance.
 The seizure detection community employs multiple evaluation standards, each serving different purposes.
 NEDC implements strict temporal precision matching Temple's conservative annotation guidelines.
-In contrast, SzCORE—the EpilepsyBench standard—adds 30-second pre-ictal and 60-second post-ictal tolerances around ground truth events, designed to reward clinically useful early warnings.
+In contrast, SzCORE Event—the EpilepsyBench standard—adds 30-second pre-ictal and 60-second post-ictal tolerances around ground truth events, designed to reward clinically useful early warnings.
 These philosophical differences are not matters of right or wrong but reflect different priorities: research precision versus clinical utility.
 However, when the same predictions can yield anywhere from 8.59 to 136.73 false alarms per 24 hours purely based on scoring choice, the lack of standardized reporting becomes problematic.

 We present, to our knowledge, the first evaluation of SeizureTransformer on TUSZ's held-out test set using Temple's NEDC v6.0.0 scoring software.
-Our systematic comparison evaluates identical model predictions using four scoring methodologies: NEDC TAES (time-aligned event scoring), NEDC OVERLAP (binary any-overlap), our Python implementation of OVERLAP (achieving perfect parity with NEDC), and SzCORE.
+Our systematic comparison evaluates identical model predictions using four scoring methodologies: NEDC TAES (time-aligned event scoring), NEDC OVERLAP (binary any-overlap), our Python implementation of OVERLAP (achieving perfect parity with NEDC), and SzCORE Event.
 At the paper's default parameters (threshold=0.8, kernel=5, duration=2.0s), we observe 45.63% sensitivity at 26.89 FA/24h with NEDC OVERLAP—a 27-fold increase from the Dianalund benchmark claim.
-The same predictions yield 136.73 FA/24h with NEDC TAES (137-fold increase) and 8.59 FA/24h with SzCORE.
-This 3.1-fold difference between NEDC OVERLAP and SzCORE stems entirely from scoring methodology, independent of model architecture or parameters.
+The same predictions yield 136.73 FA/24h with NEDC TAES (137-fold increase) and 8.59 FA/24h with SzCORE Event.
+This 3.1-fold difference between NEDC OVERLAP and SzCORE Event stems entirely from scoring methodology, independent of model architecture or parameters.

 ![Figure 1: Performance gap visualization showing the 27–137× difference between claimed and measured false alarm rates.
 Panel A shows false alarm rates on a logarithmic scale, comparing Dianalund's claimed performance (1 FA/24h) against our TUSZ evaluation using different scoring methods.
 Panel B displays sensitivity near 10 FA/24h using each scorer’s closest available operating point (no interpolation).
 SzCORE Event uses any-overlap with clinical tolerances (−30 s/+60 s; merge <90 s, split >5 min).](../figures/fig1_performance_gap.png){#fig:performance-gap width=100%}